neondatabase/website/content/docs/serverless/serverless-driver.md

 The `Pool` and `Client` constructors, which support querying over WebSockets, provide session and transaction support, as well as `node-postgres` compatibility.
 You can find the API guide for the `Pool` and `Client` constructors in the [node-postgres](https://node-postgres.com/) documentation.

-You should use the driver with `Pool` or `Client` in the following scenarios:
+Consider using the driver with `Pool` or `Client` in the following scenarios:

 - You already use `node-postgres` in your code base and would like to migrate to using `@neondatabase/serverless`.
 - You are writing a new code base and want to use a package that expects a `node-postgres-compatible` driver.